Nithish2312/Bitcoin-Ticker/README.md

 # bitcoin_ticker

-A new Flutter application which uses the CoinAPI to get current exchange rates of bitcon with currency.
+A new Flutter application which uses the CoinAPI to get current exchange rates of bitcoin with currency.